FRC-Processing-Lessons/Lesson_2_Intro_Abstractions/README.md

 ## Instructions for Students

 ### Preamble:
-For this lesson, all of the TODO tasks will be listed above a code demarcation comment line, and all of your code will be written below the comment line.
+For this lesson, all of your code will be written below the comment line.
 Please read all directions clearly before you get started.
-If you want, delete TODO comment blocks when you are finished with the task.

 ### TODO 1:
 Create your setup method down below.
 Add code to your setup method to enable fullscreen view.
 Then, change the background color to crimson.
 Two resources to help you figure out how to do that: